02 Single Values

 Gradient

-Smooth colour gradient (modern look)
+Smooth color gradient (modern look)

 Retro LCD